 There's a lot of repetition in sales which can become monotonous but you can make it fun.
 Sales require discipline and structure and it's important that you develop both.

-Without it we will find yourself being run by whatever the day throws at you and not achieving any of your activity goals toward hitting your KPIs.
-Develop a routine/schedule on which days you want to make calls, set meetings, do demos with clients, etc. this approach can help you feel less overwhelmed and keep you more productive.
+Without it, we will find ourselves being run by whatever the day throws at us and not achieving any of our activity goals toward hitting those KPIs.
+Develop a routine/schedule on which days you want to make calls, set meetings, do demos with clients, etc. This approach can help you feel less overwhelmed and keep you more productive.

 Review your activity with your sales manager

 Your sales manager/team lead is your go-to person in making sure you will be successful in this role.
 Based on your probation period, we recommend you do weekly, bi-weekly or monthly check-ins with him/her.

 Note: As time goes on in the probationary process you will need to show initiative and the check-ins will be less.
 Be disciplined and accountable and all should be fine.

 At this stage, you should have a flow of what's happening in your daily, weekly, and monthly activities.
 You should start getting an appreciation of what's working what's not and what adjustments you need to make.